 Formulating a project budget is an essential aspect of the loan structure for the property development project.
 A budget can never be 100 percent accurate because it is nothing more than an initial prediction influenced by the analyst's expertise, education, risk preferences, and expectations.

 Variations are common and can be justified perspectives on the project's challenges.
 After the project is completed, the analyst's goal is to say that the budgeted expenses were close to or somewhat higher than the final actual costs.

 There are dozens of property development costs to consider when budgeting development projects.
-Categorizing and laying out project costs can be tricky.
 By separating hard and soft costs, you can see where your money is going.
 It isn't just vital for you as the project owner; it's also crucial if you want to attract investors and take out loans.